-This light comes and stays on when the soft top is being operated or it is stopped before reaching a full open/close state.
-The light will turn off when the top is fully opened or closed.
+This light illuminates when the soft top is being operated or it is stopped before reaching a full open/close state.
+When the top is fully opened. the light will turn off.
+When the top is fully closed, the light will flash.